 Graham Greene – The End of The Affair (read by Colin Firth)

 Do yourself a favor, and consume this book in an audio form, read by the irreplaceable Colin Firth.
 I first learned about The End of The Affair by watching the silver screen version of the novel with Ralph Fiennes and Julianne Moore as lead characters (it’s worth watching for the soundtrack alone).
-The story takes place in London, just after the World War II, and it’s about Maurice Bendrix and his obsession with the beautiful Sarah Miles who’s unhappily married to Henry – a meek civil servant.
+The story takes place in London, just after World War II, and it’s about Maurice Bendrix and his obsession with the beautiful Sarah Miles who’s unhappily married to Henry – a meek civil servant.
 Now when I write this, I want to listen to the whole story once more.
-The narration is impeccable and the concept of passionate, dangerous love in the midst of rainy London is just overwhelming.
+The narration is impeccable and the concept of passionate, dangerous love amid rainy London is just overwhelming.

 Omar Khayyam – Rubaiyat

 The Rubaiyat is the classic of Persian poetry.
 To me, it’s a great affirmation of life, and an urging to use every moment to the fullest.
 Soon enough we will all die, and turn to ashes, so the idea is to praise every day, drink wine, and marvel at the beauty of the world while we still can.
 The fascinating thing about Omar Khayyam is that you can sense the note of atheism among the lines of his poems.
-For a man who lived in XI century Persia, that’s highly impressive.
-He was able to look through the vanity and self-assuredness of the mullahs of the time, and he embraced the life of a free-thinker who wastes no time, because there’s no certainty of paradise.
+For a man who lived in XI-century Persia, that’s highly impressive.
+He was able to look through the vanity and self-assuredness of the mullahs of the time, and he embraced the life of a free-thinker who wastes no time because there’s no certainty of paradise.

 Umberto Eco – The Name of the Rose

-As most people, you’ve probably watched the great movie with Sean Connery.
+Like most people, you’ve probably watched the great movie with Sean Connery.
 But have you ever read the book?
 It’s a masterpiece.
 It requires patience, and as Eco described it – penance.
 In a way, you have to earn your right to read this book and uncover its mysteries.
 What seems to be a detective story set in XIV century Italian abbey turns into one of the most researched and erudite books you will ever read.
-Umberto Eco was the master of semiotics which deal with meaning, signs, and symbols.
-Among the corpses of dead monks, you will find lectures on logic, deduction, scripture, gems, theology, relics, love, medieval science, history, symbols, apocalypse, humor, philosophy and many other fascinating subjects.
+Umberto Eco was the master of semiotics which deals with meaning, signs, and symbols.
+Among the corpses of dead monks, you will find lectures on logic, deduction, scripture, gems, theology, relics, love, medieval science, history, symbols, apocalypse, humor, philosophy, and many other fascinating subjects.